boazbk/tcs/README.md

 I am producing the book from the markdown source using [Pandoc](https://pandoc.org/).
 The templates for the LaTeX and HTML versions are derived from   [Tufte LaTeX](https://tufte-latex.github.io/tufte-latex/), [Gitbook](https://www.gitbook.com/) and [Bookdown](https://bookdown.org/).
-You can see the [scripts](https://github.com/boazbk/tcs/tree/master/scripts) directory for some of the templates, scripts and  [panflute](http://scorreia.com/software/panflute/) filter I am using.
+You can see the [following respository](https://github.com/boazbk/panbook)  for some of the templates, scripts and  [panflute](http://scorreia.com/software/panflute/) filter I am using.